-If you file your LLC by mail, the filing fee is $165 and approval time is 3-5 business days.
-If you file your LLC online, the filing fee is $160 and the approval time is 24 hours or less.
+If you file your LLC by mail, the filing fee is $165 and approval time is 2-3 business days (plus mail time).
+If you file your LLC online, the filing fee is $160 and the filing is usually approved immediately.

 Northwest ($39 + state fee) or LegalZoom ($149 + state fee)

 Follow the lessons below to form your Kansas LLC.

 6 comments on “Kansas LLC”

 Disclaimer: Nothing on this page shall be interpreted as legal or tax advice.
 Rules and regulations vary by location.
 They also change over time and are specific to your situation.
 Furthermore, this comment section is provided so people can share their thoughts and experience.
 Please consult a licensed professional if you have legal or tax questions.